HALFpipe/ai-dev-assistant/README.md

 In the future, UIs *may* suggest modes — but the mode will always remain visible and overrideable.

 ---

-If you want, next we can:

-* add a `--list-modes` CLI command
-* expose mode policies in JSON for UI use
-* add examples per mode in the README
-* tighten prompt directives per mode
-* add per-mode cost controls

-Just tell me what you want to refine next.

----
----

 ## 1. How the memory system works (conceptual explanation)